Gynaecological care from puberty through to post-menopause.

 - Polysistic ovary syndrome.

-Diagnosis of gynae conditions may involve a physical examination, pap smear, swab test, x-ray, ultrasound, biopsy, colposcopy or internal examination.
+Diagnosis of gynae conditions may involve a physical examination, Cervical Screening Test, swab test, x-ray, ultrasound, biopsy, colposcopy or internal examination.

 Irregular bleeding, chronic pain and changes in your menstrual cycle are warning signs that shouldn’t be ignored.
 Consult your GP today to make an appointment to discuss your gynecological issues.